baden-ballard/BIG-CRM/DATABASE_SCHEMA.md

 - medicare_plan_id (UUID, FK → medicare_plans)
 - medicare_rate_id (UUID, FK → medicare_rates)
 - created_at, updated_at
 - **Note**: This table tracks participant Medicare rate history.
-When a new rate is added to a Medicare plan, all active participants on that plan are automatically connected to the new rate, creating a historical record of rate changes.
+Participant connections to new rates are handled through the renewal automation process, not automatically when rates are created.

 ### group_change_logs
 - id (UUID, PK)